MatrixManAtYrService/Righting/sandbox/ProofOfForum.md

 I want to be a math teacher when I grow up, but for now I'm an engineer--it is work that demands a bit more time than I'd like, but it pays well.
 There are two simple ways to come up with a price for my tutoring services.
 I could see what the normal hourly rate is for a tutor with my credentials, and decide if I'm willing to work for that.
-Or I could look at my salary, convert it to an hourly rate, and say "this is what my time is worth".
+Or I could look at my salary, convert it to an hourly rate, and demnd that since the labor market says it's "what my time is worth".

 Neither strategy would set a price that was low enough that I would feel comfortable accepting it, given my understanding of her parents' financials.
 Nor would either strategy come up with a price that would motivate me extrinsically--if I did this, it would be because I derive some intrinsic value from it.